Our wish to travel the buildings,

 On a thieves’ breath.

-I remember days I was never present for,
+I remember days I was never present

 Countless weeks spent thoughtless,